-3.3.17 FTP, Proxy
+3.3.16 FTP, Proxy

 - I use a proxy server: If you must use a proxy server to connect to external FTP or SFTP servers then you must enable this option. - Hostname: This is the hostname of the proxy server, e.g. proxyserver.com.
 Variables can be used. - Username: Your proxy login username.
 If you do not need to login to your proxy server then leave this blank.
 Variables can be used. - Password: Your proxy login password.
 If you do not need to login to your proxy server then leave this blank. - Port: The port number of the proxy server.
 This value varies depending upon the type of proxy server software used.
 Although "1" is the default, it will almost certainly not be this number. - Proxy Type: This setting defines what type of proxy server you are using.
-It is important the correct setting is used otherwise SyncBackPro will not be able to login to your proxy server.
+It is important the correct setting is used otherwise SyncBackFree will not be able to login to your proxy server.
 Check with your Network Administrator on which proxy setting to use.
 This setting may not be available, depending on the FTP engine being used.
-Note that the choice of proxy server types is more limited when using SFTP because some proxy servers are not applicable to SFTP.

-3.3.18 FTP, Firewall
+3.3.17 FTP, Firewall